 - Adjunct lecturer, Law and Economics, Victoria University (2000, 2011–2014).

 - Adjunct lecturer, Cyberspace Law, Victoria University (1999).

-- Acting for Meridian in judicial review proceedings brought by Trustpower and others in respect of the Electricity Authority's transmission pricing methodology (ongoing).
+- Acting for Meridian as second respondent in judicial review proceedings brought by Trustpower and others in respect of the Electricity Authority's transmission pricing methodology (heard in October 2021).

-- Acting for IAG in relation to a claim against EQC arising from the sequencing of land and building repairs following the Canterbury earthquakes (High Court, ongoing).
+- Acting for IAG in relation to a claim against EQC arising from the sequencing of land and building repairs following the Canterbury earthquakes (High Court, settled 2020).

 - Acting for the Commerce Commission in proceedings against Viagogo (ticket resale platform) including in relation to jurisdiction to grant interim relief against an offshore party before service ( NZCA 472, 3 NZLR 559).